dragonchaser/ipv6watch/README.md

 The suite consists of a webfrontend, written in symfony2 and a client written in python.
 For further details please read the <a href="docs/README.md" target="_blank">documentation</a>.

 <b>Note:</b> This is an unstable WIP alpha-release!
 Most of the code is not working as expected yet, use it at your own risk!
+The code will be updated on a regular basis, so expect it to be more or less broken until we announce a stable release.

 License
 =======